NonGMOTrash/teralite/README.md

 ### Beta 2.12 (4/1/2021)

 - renamed the game from project epsilon to teralite
+- the player's held item is now visible (WIP, animations planned)
+- the player now faces toward the mouse
-- significantly toned down pitch shifting on sound effects
+- removed pitch shifting on most sound effects
 - improved options menu a bit
+- fixed settings config not saving
+- made the mouse cursor smaller
+- lots of behind the scenes improvements

 ### Beta 2.11 (3/14/2021)